daviduhden/emailwiz/README.md

 example.org    TXT     v=spf1 mx a: -all
 ```

-The script will create a file, `~/dns_emailwiz` that will list our the records
-for your convenience, and also prints them at the end of the script.
+The script will create a file, `~/dns_emailwiz`, that lists the records for your convenience and also prints them at the end of the script.

-### Add a rDNS/PTR record as well!
+### Add a rDNS/PTR Record as Well!

-Set a reverse DNS or PTR record to avoid getting spammed.
-You can do this at
-your VPS provider, and should set it to `mail.yourdomain.tld`.
-Note that you
-should set this for both IPv4 and IPv6.
+Set a reverse DNS or PTR record to avoid getting marked as spam.
+You can do this at your VPS provider, and it should be set to `mail.yourdomain.tld`.
+Note that you should set this for both IPv4 and IPv6.

 Configuring an email server is a living nightmare and that's why I made this script so I wouldn't have to do it again.
 Don't ask me to configure your email server unless you are paying me big bucks to do it.